Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: The approximation for the microscopic solution um

 Note that the only difference between this definition of $\xi_m$ and \eqref{eq:xi_m.wrong} is the replacement of $G$ by $G^m$.
 As mentioned above, we expect that, on a macroscopic scale, the operators $G$ and $G^m$ are almost the same (we will make this argument rigorous in Lemma \ref{lem:G-1Gm}).
 Therefore, in equation \eqref{eq:u_m.xi_m}, we expect, that it does not play a role (in $L^2_\loc(\R^3)$) whether we take $G$ or $G^m$.
-Thus, we introduce, as an approximation for $\xi_m$,
+Consequently, as an approximation for $\xi_m$, we introduce